Built for LLMs and code agents

 | References (find usages) | Column lineage traces all consumers |

-Performance for Agent Loops
+Performance for agent loops

 Agent workflows are iterative: generate → validate → fix → validate → fix.
 Each iteration needs to be fast enough to not bottleneck the loop.